dotmesh-io/dotscience-python/README.md

 ## Quick Start

-The most basic usage is to record what data files you read and write, and maybe to declare some summary statistics about how well the job went.
+The most basic usage is to record what data files you read and write, and maybe to declare some metrics about how well the job went.

 ```python
 import dotscience as ds